 How to make molasses cookies

 Place on a greased pan and bake for approximately 10-12 minutes.
 They should still look a bit wet in the center when you remove them from the oven.
 They will be puffed up.
-Allow them to stand on the pan for several minutes, till they fall down and cool slightly.
+Allow them to stand on the pan for several minutes, till they sink down and cool slightly.
 Place on wire rack to finish cooling.
 You can purchase some racks from Amazon:

 Tips for soft-baked cookies